ooliver1/a-level-project/writeup/writeup.typ

-  [Keyboard and mouse controls], [Screenshot of the controls menu + code showing custom keyboard controls.], [Support for controllers], [Screenshot of the controls menu supporting controller inputs along with code that support controller inputs.], [Includes a settings menu], [Screenshot of the settings menu.], [Simple graphics], [Screenshot of the game, and framerate/GPU usage statistics with user feedback.], [Scoreboard], [Screenshot of the scoreboard + code to support.], [Time limit], [Screenshot of the time limit + code to support.], [Configurable controls], [Screenshot of the controls menu + code to support.], [Quit button in the main menu], [Screenshot of the main menu with the quit button + code to support.], [Pause menu], [Screenshot of the pause menu + code to support.], [Start game button], [Screenshot of the menus with the start game button + code to support.], [Adjustable volume], [Screenshot of the settings menu with the volume sliders + code to support.], [Ball rolls naturally], [Screenshot of the ball rolling + code to support.], [Ball collides with obstacles], [Screenshot of the ball colliding with obstacles + code to support.], )
+  [Keyboard and mouse controls], [Screenshot of the controls menu + code showing custom keyboard controls.], [Support for controllers], [Screenshot of the controls menu supporting controller inputs along with code that support controller inputs.], [Includes a settings menu], [Screenshot of the settings menu.], [Simple graphics], [Screenshot of the game and video usage statistics.], [Scoreboard], [Screenshot of the scoreboard + code to support.], [Time limit], [Screenshot of the time limit + code to support.], [Configurable controls], [Screenshot of the controls menu + code to support.], [Quit button in the main menu], [Screenshot of the main menu with the quit button + code to support.], [Pause menu], [Screenshot of the pause menu + code to support.], [Start game button], [Screenshot of the menus with the start game button.], [Adjustable volume], [Screenshot of the settings menu with the volume sliders + code to support.], [Ball rolls naturally], [Video of the ball rolling.], [Ball collides with obstacles], [Video of the ball colliding with obstacles + code to support.], )
+#success-criteria

 == Design